Canon 1D vs Sony RX10 III

 It is notable that the RX10 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not provide wifi capability.

-The RX10 III is a recent model that features in the current product line-up of Sony.
-In contrast, the 1D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II, while the RX10 III was followed by the Sony RX10 IV.
+Both the 1D and the RX10 III have been discontinued, but can regularly be found used on ebay.
+The 1D was replaced by the Canon 1D Mark II, while the RX10 III was followed by the Sony RX10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon 1D better than the Sony RX10 III or vice versa?
 The listing below highlights the relative strengths of the two models.